philong/slides-fish/README.md

 ## starship – The power of Rust in your prompt

 - Works with any shell (bash, zsh, fish, and even cmd.exe??)
-- Shows information you need (git status, language runtimes, etc.)
+- Shows information you need (git status, language runtimes, battery level, phase of the moon, etc.)
 - TOML configuration – looks 0.01% more amazing after 10 hours of config

 ![bg right:40% 100%](https://raw.githubusercontent.com/starship/starship/master/media/demo.gif)